-A) Applicable laws and regulations can be found in the current version of 29 CFR 1910.146 or with SC OSHA.
+- A) Applicable laws and regulations can be found in the current version of 29 CFR 1910.146 or with SC OSHA.
 Questions regarding laws and regulations should be directed to employee supervisor.
-It is the responsibility of the supervisor to get a question or concern answered prior to placing the employee in any situation that risks the health or life of an employee.

-8) Preventing Unauthorized Entry
+It is the responsibility of the supervisor to get a question or concern answered prior to placing the employee in any situation that risks the health or life of an employee. - 8) Preventing Unauthorized Entry

 - A) Employees not involved in confined space entry will also be made aware of confined space hazards and not allowed to enter any confined space.
-Awareness and performance training shall be appropriately documented. - B) All confined spaces in the Electric City Utilities system shall be posted with appropriate warning signs.
+Awareness and performance training shall be appropriately documented. - B) All confined spaces in the City of Anderson Wastewater system shall be posted with appropriate warning signs.
 Warning signs will notify employees and/or visitors of potential hazards and prohibit non-authorized entry.
 No employee shall enter a posted space unless they have proper training and follow specific entry guidelines. - C) Barriers, locks, or covers or other appropriate means of preventing unauthorized entry will be used as required.
-Confined spaces will be visually inspected to verify that required notification and other safety measures are in place.
-This may be done by either the Water Operations or Water Administration departments.
+Confined spaces will be visually inspected to verify that required notifications and other safety measures are in place.
+This may be done by either the Wastewater Department.